Asynchronous Massive Access and Neighbor Discovery Using OFDMA: System Model and Main Results

-Theorem~\ref{theorem:noisy_discovery_sync} and Theorem~\ref{theorem:noisy_discovery_asyn} provide the scaling of complexity and code length in terms of the device population and the number of active devices to achieve reliable device idenfication.
-Synchronous neighbor discovery, i.e., $M = 0$, requires a smaller code length and fewer arithmetic operations than the asynchronous case.
-In both theorems, a lower bound on the signal strengths is needed for successful sparse recovery~\cite{wainwright2009information}.
-In a practical system, if the channel gain between two devices is too small, they are not regarded as neighbors of each other.
+Theorems~\ref{theorem:noisy_discovery_sync} \DG{and~\ref{theorem:noisy_discovery_asyn} provide} a scaling law for the complexity and codelength in terms of the device population, the number of active devices, \DG{and the delay bound}.
+Synchronous massive access, i.e., $M = 0$, requires a smaller codelength and fewer arithmetic operations than the asynchronous case.
+Theorem~\ref{theorem:noisy_discovery_asyn} reduces to Theorem~\ref{theorem:noisy_discovery_sync} in the spectial case of $M=0$.

-The maximum relative delay $M$ is usually small in practice.
-The delay depends on the timing difference and the maximum distance between a device and the receiver.
-For example, a distance of 300 meters implies free space propagation delay of one microsecond, which spans 20 samples if the sampling frequency is 20 MHz.
-Suppose the maximum delay $M$ is constant.
-When the number of active users $K$ is sublinear in terms of the device population $N$, i.e., $K = o(N)$, the code lengths for both the synchronous and asynchronous schemes are sublinear in the number of devices.
-When $K = o (\sqrt{N})$, the number of arithmetric operations involved in the asynchronous scheme is also sublinear in $N$.
+\DG{With fixed maximum delay $M$,} \LL{when the codebook size $S=O(N)$ and} the number of active users $K$ satisfies \LL{$K\log K = o(N)$}, the codelengths for both the synchronous and asynchronous schemes are sublinear in the \LL{device population $N$ according to Theorems \ref{theorem:noisy_discovery_sync} and \ref{theorem:noisy_discovery_asyn}}. \LL{Furthermore, with fixed $M$, if $K^2\log K = o (N)$}, the number of arithmetic operations involved in the asynchronous scheme is also sublinear in $N$.